ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 In the realm of network adversary tactics, one commonly employed technique is Protocol Tunneling, denoted by MITRE as T1572.
 This method involves encapsulating data packets within a different protocol, offering a means to obscure malicious traffic and provide encryption for enhanced security and identity protection.

 When discovering hosts, ICMP is the easiest and fastest way to do it.
 ICMP stands for Internet Control Message Protocol and is the protocol used by the typical PING command to send packets to hosts and see if they respond back or not.
 You could try to send some ICMP packets and expect responses.
-The easiest way is just sending an echo request and expect from the response.
+The easiest way is just sending an echo request and expect a response.
 You can do that using a simple ping or using fping for ranges.
 Moreover, you could also use nmap to send other types of ICMP packets (this will avoid filters to common ICMP echo request-response).

 ICMP packets can be modified to include information in their payloads.
 The data portion of ICMP (Internet Control Message Protocol) packets, known as the payload, can be altered to include additional information beyond what is typically included in standard ICMP packets.In this task, you will perform ICMP tunneling to transfer a .txt file from server (ubuntu linux) to kali linux using hping3.